plotly/plotly.py/README.md

 and orca can be installed according to the instructions in the [orca README](https://github.com/plotly/orca).

+#### Troubleshooting
+##### Wrong Executable found
+If you get an error message stating that the `orca` executable that was found is not valid, this may be because another executable with the same name was found on your system.
+Please specify the complete path to the Plotly-Orca binary that you downloaded (for instance in the Miniconda folder) with the following command:

+`plotly.io.orca.config.executable = '/home/your_name/miniconda3/bin/orca'`

 ## Migration
 If you're migrating from plotly.py version 2, please check out the [migration guide](migration-guide.md)

-## Troubleshooting
-### Wrong Executable found
-If you meet issues with the `orca` executable not being the correct one, this may be due to another executable with the same name existing on your system.
-Please specify the complete path to the Plotly-Orca binary that you downloaded (for instance in the Miniconda folder) with the following command:

-`plotly.io.orca.config.executable = '/home/your_name/miniconda3/bin/orca'`

 ## Copyright and Licenses
 Code and documentation copyright 2019 Plotly, Inc.